dhuime/LOccam/README.md

 LOccam a light implemantation of OCCAM language for Arduino

-LOccam based upon OCCAM langage is  a wrapper , writen in C,  on the top of the FreeRTOS whose adaptation for Arduino boards by Bill Greiman (https://github.com/greiman), we choose for our project.
+LOccam based upon OCCAM language is  a wrapper , writen in C,  on the top of the FreeRTOS whose adaptation for Arduino boards by Bill Greiman (https://github.com/greiman), we choose for our project.